opencog/atomspace/opencog/sheaf/README.md

 Readings and related projects.

 * [graph2sheaves](https://github.com/arquicanedo/graph2sheaves)
-  Sheaves library for graph abstractions based on NetworkX From Arquimedes Canedo, circa 2019.
+  "Sheaves library for graph abstractions based on NetworkX."

-* Justin Michael Curry, "Sheaves, Cosheaves and Applications", (2014) PhD dissertation [https://arxiv.org/pdf/1303.3255.pdf](https://arxiv.org/pdf/1303.3255.pdf)
+  A short, small sketch of a project, by Arquimedes Canedo, circa 2019.

+* Justin Michael Curry, "Sheaves, Cosheaves and Applications", (2014) PhD dissertation [https://arxiv.org/pdf/1303.3255.pdf](https://arxiv.org/pdf/1303.3255.pdf) This is very abstract presentation entirely anchored in the standard mathematical frameworks of category theory and cellular homology.
+It does not speak to the AI problem of vector embeddings of grammatical structures ... but for a curious "Chapter 10: Sheaves and Cosheaves in Sensor Networks".
+This scratches the surface of a very important (fundamental?) topic, of perception and action in sensori-motor systems.

+* By "standard mathematical frameworks of category theory", I mean this:
+  “Sheaves in Geometry and Logic”, Saunders Mac Lane and Ieke Moerdijk (1992) Springer ISBN 0-387-97710-4)

 Lots of work from Michael Robinson: